This lesson will go over the new jsbundling-rails gem and some of the pros and cons of using this gem.

 - How to use a bundler with an import map based Rails app.

-- Why you would use JS bundling over import maps.
+- Why you might use JS bundling over import maps.

 - Some of the downsides of using JS Bundling.